dimtoneff/ComfyUI-PixelArt-Detector/README.md

 Pixel Art manipulation code based on: https://github.com/Astropulse/pixeldetector

-This adds 4 custom nodes:
+This adds 6 custom nodes:

 * __PixelArt Detector (+Save)__ - this node is All in One reduce palette, resize, saving image node
 * __PixelArt Detector (Image->)__ - this node will downscale and reduce the palette and forward the image to another node
 * __PixelArt Palette Converter__ - this node will change the palette of your input.
 There are a couple of embedded palettes.
 Use the Palette Loader for more
 * __PixelArt Palette Loader__ - this node comes with a lot of custom palettes which can be an input to the PixelArt Palette Converter "paletteList" input.
 Optional GRIDS preview of all palettes
+* __PixelArt Palette Generator__ - this node generates a color palette from an input image.
+* __PixelArtAddDitherPattern__ - this node adds a dither pattern to the image.

 The plugin also adds a script to Comfy to drag and drop generated webp|jpeg files into the UI to load the workflows.